 Prior to this, Ziering co-directed and produced DERRIDA, a documentary about the world-renowned French philosopher and the philosophical movement known as Deconstruction.
 The film premiered at the Sundance Film Festival, won the Golden Gate award at the San Francisco Film Festival, was released theatrically by Zeitgeist Films and features an original score by Oscar winning composer Ryuichi Sakamoto.
 Ziering’s first film, Richard Cohen's critically acclaimed TAYLOR'S CAMPAIGN, was a documentary about Ron Taylor, a homeless person who ran for a seat on the Santa Monica City Council.
 She is the 2012 recipient of the Nestor Almendros Prize for Courage and Filmmaking, the 2013 Ridenhour Documentary Film Prize, the 2013 Gracie Award for Outstanding Producer - News/Non-Fiction, the 2013 Peabody Award, the 2014 ABA Silver Gavel Award for Television, the 2014 Media Impact Henry Hampton Award for Excellence in Film and Digital Media, and two 2014 News Emmys.
 Ziering is currently in production on a new project for HBO.

-As a documentary writer, producer and director, Adam is known for going to extreme places and lengths to follow heroic stories that bring insights into ourselves and important issues.
+Adam Schomer is known for going to extreme places and lengths to follow heroic stories that bring insights into important issues and ourselves.

 Jarin Blaschke is an award-winning cinematographer and an alumni of the Sundance Directors' Lab.
 His recent feature film credits include the long-anticipated THE WITCH, which won the Best Director Award at Sundance Film Festival in 2015, and I BELIEVE IN UNICORNS, for which he won the First Time Fest Award for Outstanding Achievement in Cinematography.